epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 The results showed no significant difference in movie budgets across these periods.
 Despite the slight ups and downs we see in the plot, statistically speaking the crisis didn't bring major changes in how much movies cost to make.
 <iframe src="{{ '/assets/average_budget_periods.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

-## Correlation Between Movie Content and Financial Success
+## Correlation Between Movie Content and the Global Financial Crisis
 ### Are money-related movies more frequent after the Global Financial Crisis?
 Intriguing question right?
 We performed document retrieval using the Universal Sentence Encoder to embed the movie plots a query.
 Our journey through cinematic narratives led us to discover 1000 money-related movies.
 Now, it's your turn to explore:
 <br>